Is this the end of the Israel Folau drama?

-In his social media posts, there have been a number of references to homosexuals needing to repent or they will burn in hell.
+In social media posts, Folau has repeatedly made references to homosexuals needing to repent or they will burn in hell.
 Following an Instagram post to that effect in April 2019, Rugby Australia announced its decision to terminate his contract.
 Following a disciplinary hearing, the termination took effect.

 Is this a victory for the LGBTQ community?

-While it is sad to see an athlete of Folau’s calibre limit his potential due to his public statements, this is an important moment in Australian sport and the journey towards equality for the LGBTQ community in Australia.
+While it is sad to see an athlete of Folau’s calibre limit his potential due to his public statements, Rugby Australia’s decision to terminate his contract because of his anti-gay social media posts is an important moment in Australian sport and the journey towards equality for the LGBTQ community in Australia.